-RFC 2 has pledged itself to continue the Train Performance Management (TPM) project, as described more into detail in chapter 5.8 of this implementation plan.
+RFC 2 continues the Train Performance Management (TPM) project, as described more into detail in chapter 5.8 of this implementation plan.
 The aim of TPM is to build an international common system and international common procedures, which enable a corridor organization to measure, analyse (raw data, weak points, operational information...) and take actions to improve train performance.
 TPM within RFC 2 is based on the experience in RNE corridors 2 and 5, to create a common approach for Train Performance Management.
 This harmonized method could be used on other corridors or lines in the future.

-RNE, as service provider of choice, has drafted a general guideline for the setting up of the project in the different corridors.
+RNE has drafted a general guideline for the setting up of the project in the different corridors.
 In early 2013, RFC 1 and RFC 2 together drafted a practical handbook in addition to this guideline, in the scope of best practices.
 This way, we intend to stimulate a common method to measure, analyse and improve the performance across different corridors.